holmdk/holmdk.github.io/_posts/2020-01-17-xarray_tips.md

 ## Introduction
 To make this walkthrough as concrete as possible - I have decided to include a specific dataset that you might use while following along.
 Of course you are welcome to use your own, but obviously variable names, projection parameters, etc.- might be different.

-I generally recommend using NetCDF as much as possible, but using grib format is also possible with [cfgrib](https://github.com/ecmwf/cfgrib) by setting `engine='cfgrib'` in `xarray.open_dataarray()` command.
+I generally recommend using NetCDF as much as possible, but using grib format is also possible with [cfgrib](https://github.com/ecmwf/cfgrib) by setting `xarray.open_dataarray(filename_or_obj='examle.grib', engine='cfgrib')`.

 ## Data Reading and Writing